-The Maple Street Redesign is a comprehensive street upgrade project that will tie the UA Campus to the Razorback Greenway with a safe and attractive streetscape.
+The Complete Maple Street project is a comprehensive street upgrade project that will tie the University of Arkansas Campus to the Razorback Greenway with a safe and attractive streetscape.
 Major project elements include: Construction of a 2-way cycle track along the south side of Maple street; signalization at Gregg Avenue and Maple street, and new sidewalks along both sides of Maple between Gregg Avenue and Garland Avenue.

 Why is It Important?